EugenMayer/officeconverter/README.md

 ## Debugging

-Of course you can just start using your IDE and debug that, but if you want to debug inside the docker container
+Of course, you can just start using your IDE and debug that, but if you want to debug inside the docker container

     make start